Ainnelise Niyvold Liundbye UPDATED: 05 SEP 2020

 Here we just have the time to see the famous Cathedral, which is today a popular northerly pilgrim destination, the scenic old timber buildings on the embankment of the Nidelva River, and the picture-postcard wooden bridge, Gamle Bybro, before continuing to the airport.

-Eco-certified hotel in central Tromsø close to the Polar Experience Center and the Hurtigruten Terminal.
+Eco-certified hotel in the heart of Tromsø close to the Polar Experience Center and the Hurtigruten Terminal.
 Some rooms offer a sea view.
 Convenient 24-hour lobby shop where you can buy breakfast items and snacks.

 Check the price / book